silvertejp89/TodoMedi/README.md

 # Assignment Todo
 In this assignment, I have created my own todo list.
-The page can display a number of tasks to be done.
+The page can display a number of tasks to be done, the user is able to create new tasks (objects) via a form.
 These tasks appear on the screen in the form of a list.
-When the task is completed, the user is able to mark it as done, and the task gets removed from the list.
+When the task is completed, the user is able to mark it as done, and then back to incomplete if they wish.

 ## See the final result:
 https://todomedi.netlify.app/